Minimax Rates for Learning Pairwise Interactions in Attention-Style Models: Problem formulation

-\begin{assumption}[Data Distribution] We assume the entries of the $\calC_d^N = ([0,1]^d/\sqrt{d})^{N}$-valued random variable $X=(X_1,\ldots,X_N)$ satisfy the following conditions: \begin{enumerate}[label=$(\mathrm{A\arabic*})$] \item The components of the random vector $X = (X_1, \ldots, X_N)$ are exchangeable. \item The joint distribution of $(X_i,X_j)$ has a continuous density function for each pair. \end{enumerate} \end{assumption} These assumptions simplify the inverse problem and may be replaced by weaker constraints; see \cite{wang2025optimalminimaxratelearning} for a discussion and references therein.
+\item The joint distribution of $(X_i,X_j)$ has a continuous density function for each pair. \end{enumerate} \end{assumption} These assumptions simplify the inverse problem and may be replaced by weaker constraints; see \cite{wang2025optimalminimaxratelearning} for a discussion and references therein.
 The exchangeability in \ref{Assump:exchangeable} simplifies the exploration measure in Lemma \ref{lemma:rho_exchan}.
-It enables the coercivity condition for the inverse problem to be well-posed, as detailed in Lemma \ref{lem:coercivity} and is only used in the upper bound in Theorem \ref{theorem:upper_bound}.
+It enables the coercivity condition for the inverse problem to be well-posed, as detailed in Lemma \ref{lem:coercivity}, and is only used in the upper bound in Theorem \ref{theorem:upper_bound}.

 The continuity in Assumption \ref{Assump:Continous} ensures that the exploration measure has a continuous density, which is used in proving the lower minimax rate Theorem \ref{thm:main_lower}.

 We next specify the noise setting.
 Assumption \ref{assumption:noise} details the constraints we assume for the noise: \begin{assumption}[Noise Distribution] The noise $\eta\in \R^N$ is centered and independent of the random array \(X\).
 Moreover, we assume the following conditions: \begin{enumerate}[label=$(\mathrm{B\arabic*})$] \item The entries of the noise vector \(\eta = (\eta_1, \ldots, \eta_N)\) are sub-Gaussian in the sense that for all $i$, $\E[e^{c \eta_i^2}]<\infty$ for some $c>0$. \item There exists a constant \(c_\eta > 0\) such that The density \(p_\eta\) of \(\eta\) satisfies the following: